Tuatara: Spine and ribs

 The tuatara spine is made up of hourglass-shaped amphicoelous vertebrae, concave both before and behind.
 This is the usual condition of fish vertebrae and some amphibians, but is unique to tuatara within the amniotes.
 The vertebral bodies have a tiny hole through which a constricted remnant of the notochord passes; this was typical in early fossil reptiles, but lost in most other amniotes.

 The tuatara has gastralia, rib-like bones also called gastric or abdominal ribs, the presumed ancestral trait of diapsids.
 They are found in some lizards, where they are mostly made of cartilage, as well as crocodiles and the tuatara, and are not attached to the spine or thoracic ribs.
 The true ribs are small projections, with small, hooked bones, called uncinate processes, found on the rear of each rib.
 This feature is also present in birds.
 The tuatara is the only living tetrapod with well-developed gastralia and uncinate processes.

 In the early tetrapods, the gastralia and ribs with uncinate processes, together with bony elements such as bony plates in the skin (osteoderms) and clavicles (collar bone), would have formed a sort of exoskeleton around the body, protecting the belly and helping to hold in the guts and inner organs.
 These anatomical details most likely evolved from structures involved in locomotion even before the vertebrates ventured onto land.
 The gastralia may have been involved in the breathing process in early amphibians and reptiles.
 The pelvis and shoulder girdles are arranged differently from those of lizards, as is the case with other parts of the internal anatomy and its scales.

 Tail and back

 The spiny plates on the back and tail of the tuatara resemble those of a crocodile more than a lizard, but the tuatara shares with lizards the ability to break off its tail when caught by a predator, and then regenerate it.
 The regrowth takes a long time and differs from that of lizards.
-Well illustrated reports on tail regeneration in tuatara have been published by Alibardi & Meyer-Rochow.
+Well illustrated reports on tail regeneration in tuatara have been published by Alibardi and Meyer-Rochow.
+The cloacal glands of tuatara have a unique organic compound named tuataric acid.